White Plains Personal Injury Attorney

 Types of Injury Cases We Accept in White Plains, New York

 Finding the right personal injury lawyer for you may require scheduling free consultations with different options in White Plains, New York.
+Whether you have a White Plains nursing home abuse claim, or you slipped and fell on someone else’s property, our attorneys are open to legal counsel.
 During each consultation, ask the attorney questions to find out if he or she is the right fit for your case.
 At Fiedler Deutsch, LLP, we have more than 50 years of combined experience in personal injury law, and accept many different types of personal injury and accident cases in White Plains, including:

 - Car accidents